ionut88/mat-range-date-picker/projects/mat-pick-range-dates/README.md

 # MatPickRangeModule

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4 & npm 18.15.0
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0 & npm 20.10.0

-For angular 8 use version 8 (more datails on branch 8.0.0)
+Each version has oun branch on git

+- 17.3.0
+- 15.0.3
+- 8.0.0

 ## Run locally